Qi (pronounced chee) is the Chinese Medicine word used to describe life force, vitality or even oxygen inside and outside the body.

 Qi Stagnation rarely causes fertility issues on it’s own, unless it is more extreme.
 In such cases it can disrupt the Pituitary balance and cause an elevated Prolactin level, which may disrupt or even stop ovulation and cause irregular cycles, anovulatory cycles, or ammenorrhea (no cycles).

-Typically this pattern will be involved alongside one or all of the 7 other patterns of health imbalance.
+Typically however, this pattern will be involved alongside one or all of the 7 other patterns of health imbalance.

 It is therefore involved in most fertility issues to some degree.